awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 1. Choose **Launch WorkSpaces**\.

 1. On the confirmation page, choose **View the WorkSpaces Console**\.
+It takes approximately 20 minutes for your WorkSpace to be launched\.
+To monitor the progress, go to the left navigation pane and choose **Directories**\.
+You will see a directory being created with an initial status of `REQUESTED` and then `CREATING`\.

+   After the directory has been created and has a status of `ACTIVE`, you can choose **WorkSpaces** in the left navigation pane to monitor the progress of the WorkSpace launch process\.
 The initial status of the WorkSpace is `PENDING`\.
 When the launch is complete, the status is `AVAILABLE` and an invitation is sent to the email address that you specified for the user\.

 **Quick Setup**